BBQ Safety Tips

 - Never use an LP cylinder if it shows signs of dents, gouges, bulges, fire damage, corrosion, leakage, excessive rust or other forms of visual external damage; it may be hazardous and should be checked by a liquid propane supplier.

 - Clean and perform general maintenance on the grill at least twice a year.
+Different propane tank sizing means different care routines.
 Watch for rust, paint the LP cylinder to make it more rustproof, and check the regulator, hoses, burner parts, air shutter, and venturi/valve section carefully.

 - Always turn off gas at the source (tank or supply line) prior to inspecting parts.
 Check owner’s manual for any additional maintenance requirements.